Five Twin Falls Restaurants That Need To Make a Comeback

 Sandpiper

 If you've lived in Twin long enough, you might remember Tomato's Italian Grill as The Sandpiper.
-Lunches were good but it was most known as a destination for dinner and music on a Saturday night.
-If you ate here in the late 80's and early 90's, you spent many Saturday nights listening to Tauge and Faulkner close with 'Piano Man' at last call.
+Lunches were good but it was mostly known as a destination for dinner and music on a Saturday night.
+If you ate here in the late '80s and early '90s, you spent many Saturday nights listening to Tauge and Faulkner close with 'Piano Man' at last call.